Back to Scripture Treasury

 Correspondence To The Present Crisis

 This verse speaks directly to modern ecclesial confusion.
 False unity says that contradictory doctrines, rites, and can be managed under one broad Christian canopy.
 St. Paul says otherwise.
-There is one faith and one baptism.
+There is one faith and one Baptism.

 The faithful must therefore reject the notion that contradiction can sanctify.
 A body divided in principle cannot claim Pauline unity merely by preserving words, buildings, or partial truths.
+The soul should not be ashamed of this firmness.
+It is not narrowness to refuse contradiction.
+It is obedience to the Apostle.

 Final Exhortation